nus-test/nus-test.github.io/content/event/_index.md

   image: ""
 ---

-`If you want to give a talk or attend the seminar, please reach out to` [Jinsheng Ba](mailto:bajinsheng@u.nus.edu?subject=NUS%20TEST%20Seminar)
+`If you want to give a talk or attend the seminar, please reach out to` [Suyang Zhong](mailto:suyang@u.nus.edu?subject=NUS%20TEST%20Seminar)